chrissicool/zevoicemask/README.md

 A tube scarf has proven to be working well in practice.
 It hides the cables and holds the electronics when you pull down the mask.

-Besides that, you will need the following electronics parts:
+Besides that, you will need to assemble the following electronics parts:

 <table>
 <tr>